Not afraid of a blank sheet

 I am a creative director at Twenty Four 7, a retail strategy and experience design agency based in Portland, Oregon.

 Concepting is my forte.
 I’m not one to ever get stuck or stumped for ideas.
 I see a blank sheet of paper as an infinite space, full of potential.
 It is the beginning of new things.
 It is the place to ask the hard questions, prod for clues, test a vision, and turn over every stone of the imagination.
 Conceptualization is not an elusive or mysterious art.
 And it doesn't happen in the vaccuum of a designer's ego.
-It is informed and guided by research, insights, and strategy.
+It is informed and guided by research, insights, and strategic thinking.
 It's an iterative exploration of trial and error and of discovery through rapid sketching and writing.
 Sometimes it's a solo endeavor, but mostly it's a process inspired and enabled by teamwork and collaboration.
 Great ideas are out there, everywhere, waiting to be created.

 Creative Director • Twenty Four 7 • Portland